Vonage/vivid/common/core/readme.md

 We call those __vivid core__.

 There is a lifecycle here.
-We've designed Vivid overlay lifecycle to be self-contained, agnostic to other contexts and to not interfere nor require alignment to the existing application lifecycle or any other framework in place.
+We've designed Vivid lifecycle to be self-contained, agnostic to other contexts and to not interfere nor require alignment to the existing application lifecycle or any other framework in place.

 The chart below represents a general runtime initialization flow, while separating the system into the consumer-visible realm and the underlying platform.